Antifragile (EP): Composition

 The EP contains five songs, including the lead single of the same name, "Antifragile".
 Member Huh Yun-jin participated in the songwriting process of the third, fourth, and fifth tracks.
 In addition, member Sakura participated in writing and composing the fifth track.

 The record opens with "bass-heavy" intro, "The Hydra".
 The track references a "mythological creature", where each member speaks in their native language.
 The second track, "Antifragile", is described as an "Afro-Latin style" pop song with a "heavy" Latin rhythm.
 The lyrics of the song convey the message that difficult times are stimulus for growth and that with this mindset, they will become stronger.
 It is followed by "Impurities", which is described as a "sophisticated" R&B track.
 The fourth track, "No Celestial", is a punk-pop song, characterized with heavy guitar sound.
 The lyrics are "all about embracing their flaws".
 The closing track "Good Parts (When the Quality Is Bad but I Am)", is another R&B track, where the members sing about finding "true courage in embracing one's flaws".

+Awards and nominations

 Commercial performance and reception

 Following the commencement of pre-orders on September 19, the album sold more than 400,000 copies within a week.
 As of October 6, Antifragile had sold 560,000 copies, and as of October 14, it surpassed 600,000 copies.